Chinese hobbies

 China is no stranger to sand storms, which typically occur in the Spring.

-In China, smog or hazy/cloudy days due to air pollution can last as little as one day to as much as up to five days.
+In China, smog or hazy/cloudy days due to air pollution can last as little as one day to as many as five days.

 Chongqing is the most inhabited city in China.